Guaranteed universal life (GUL) insurance provides lifetime coverage at more affordable pricing than a whole life insurance policy.

 Affordable Lifelong Coverage

-Guaranteed universal life insurance is an affordable way to buy permanent insurance protection.
+GUL insurance is an affordable way to buy permanent insurance protection.
 As long as you pay your planned premiums to keep your policy active, your beneficiaries will receive the guaranteed death benefit when you die.

 If your needs change as time goes on, you also have the option of decreasing your death benefit without having to buy a new, separate policy.
 This can be helpful if your budget changes and you need to lower your premiums, or if your financial responsibilities decrease and you no longer need as much coverage.